SabreRunner/Push-Forward-Extensions/README.md

 There are several ways to use this package

 * Android Manager: For taking care of Native Android access as well as toasts.
+* Timer: A user-defined timer component that can output numbers and text as well as trigger events at certain times.
+* Unity Events: A collection of extension to the regular UnityEvent that allows you to pass different variables.
-* Runtime\Unity Extension Methods: Various methods to make basic unity functions easier and more elegant.
+* Unity Extension Methods: Various methods to make basic unity functions easier and more elegant.
 Just try the methods available on game objects and components.
+Try to write logic in proper English.
+(It's not in the ExtensionMethods namespace because they need to be accessible to primitive Unity objects)
+* Extension Methods\Math Extension Methods: Various methods to make math function easier and moore elegant.
+Just try the methods available on int, float, and others.
 Try to write logic in proper English.